jeenalee/blog/_posts/2016-08-18-move-copy-clone.md

 Let's go back to the question I started with: why do seasoned rustaceans strongly prefer borrowing over cloning or copying variables?
 It's because by borrowing instead of cloning or copying, you can save potentially a huge amount of memory space!

 Also, every piece of data has an owner, and when the owner goes out of scope, the memory bits that were hosting the data are freed as well.
 This removes the need of garbage collection, which is a computationally expensive process!
-This makes Rust super fast, and is the reason Rust's borrow system is awesome.
+This makes Rust super fast, and is another reason Rust's borrow system is awesome.

-I've been really enjoying learning Rust, because it has encouraged me to think about what's going on *inside* the computer when I type something.
+I've been really enjoying learning Rust, because it has encouraged me to think about what's happening *inside* the computer when I type something.
 By copying and cloning, is my program taking up more than necessary space in the memory?
 Can I make a reference instead?
 What is happening when I add or delete something?
 So much to learn!